World of Din

 The Knight is a defensive-oriented fighter class with abilities that help sustain the party through difficult battles.
 They have access to defensive Aura passives, which affect the entire party as long as the user is alive.

-Skill types: Technique
+Skill types: Martial, Auras

 Knight is considered a Virtuous profession.
 Characters may treat you differently while you play as the Knight.
 There are unique opportunities for both Taboo and Virtuous classes.